 Having said all of that, going from two weeks of uni break back into study full throttle is not the best idea.
 Instead, try to bring some of the break with you in your daily grind.
 What do I mean?
 Catch the tram from NUspace to the beach after class; don your activewear for a walk around Callaghan’s canopies or work outside in the sunshine at Ourimbah.
 Meet with a friend for an iced coffee (instantly more fun than a hot bevvy) and wear your most colourful shirt.
 Doing one thing you enjoy on a uni day will help you bound out of bed in the morning.

 4. Reach out early

 If you are struggling to juggle your study load or don’t know how best to revise, there’s no time like the present to reach out for support.
 You might have spent the break thinking about dropping a course (but who wants to pay for the HECS debt?)
 As such, it’s worth exploring what other options you have first.
-The Student Progress Advice team is offering telephone or Zoom consultations with advisors in your faculty to help you create an individual plan for success.
-Learning Support also provides helpful templates which you can use to plan your time.
+The Student Progress Advice team is offering face to face, telephone or Zoom consultations with advisors in your faculty to help you create an individual plan for success.
+Academic Learning Support also provides helpful templates which you can use to plan your time.
 Finally, if you need specific help with course content, remember that your tutors are there to help you, but won’t appreciate being contacted the night before your assignment is due!
 If you get in touch now, there’s plenty of time to turn things around.

 With these four tips, I hope we can all go forth and smash out the rest of semester…as summer calls us into its sweaty but delightful embrace.

 Feature image via Unsplash